staskjs/staskjs.github.io/_posts/2016-05-03-my-workflow.md

 server and xfce on it, to which I can connect remotely.
 At first glance it sounded as a reasonable idea, but ultimately this solution did not for me work at all.

-So I gave up this option.
+I gave up this option.

 ## Solution 2